HomeResourcesAI Visibility vs. SEO

 What AI platforms does AI Visibility optimization target?

-We optimize for 8 AI platforms: ChatGPT, Google AI Overviews, Perplexity, Gemini, Microsoft Copilot, Claude, Siri/Apple Intelligence, and Meta AI.
+We measure priority AI platforms including ChatGPT, Google AI Overviews, Perplexity, Gemini, Microsoft Copilot, Claude, Siri/Apple Intelligence, and Meta AI where testing is available.
 Each platform has different data sources and citation patterns.

 FREE AI VISIBILITY SCAN